paritytech/parity-bridge/deployment_guide.md

 [if you're a non-leading authority continue here](#further-deployment-steps-for-non-leading-authorities)

-## further deployment steps for the leading authority
+## further deployment steps for leading authority

 start the bridge by executing: